canonical/pgbouncer-k8s-operator/CONTRIBUTING.md

   or [Discourse](https://discourse.charmhub.io/).
 - Familiarising yourself with the [Charmed Operator Framework](https://juju.is/docs/sdk) library will help you a lot when working on new features or bug fixes.
-- All enhancements require review before being merged.
+- All enhancements require at least 2 approving reviews before being merged.
 Code review typically examines
   - code quality
   - test coverage
   - user experience for Juju administrators this charm.